Synth.nu is a Swedish language web publication that covers a broad spectrum of electronic music.

 With Sweden being the epicentre of modern electronic music, synth.nu are suitably positioned to report on what is an highly vibrant and creative scene.
 As kindred spirits following their passion for electronic music, it was only natural that The Electricity Club and synth.nu would eventually get together and have rather a lot to talk about.

-Following a first meeting at the Electronic Summer 2015 Festival in Gothenburg, synth.nu’s Martin Brandhill chatted to TEC’s co-founder Chi Ming Lai for an interview feature that was originally published at synth.nu on 16th March 2016…
+Following a first meeting at the Electronic Summer 2015 Festival in Gothenburg, synth.nu’s Martin Brandhill chatted to The Electricity Club’s co-founder Chi Ming Lai for an interview feature that was originally published at synth.nu on 16th March 2016…

 When did you start to like electronic music and become fascinated by this music genre?